 The authorities discovered yet another instance of healthcare fraud and abuse with Medicare.
 Namely, Centers for Medicare and Medicaid Services paid over $160 million on medications for Medicare Advantage.
 The issue here is that hospices already cover those drugs.

-Back in 2018, the USA invested $3.6 trillion in health care.
-A great deal of this sum was used to compensate for health insurance claims.
-But, medicare fraud and abuse statistics suggest that there is a high number of claims that are fraudulent.
+That equated to $12,350 worth of costs per person.
+A great deal of the sum the US invests in health care is often used to compensate for health insurance claims.
+But, medicare fraud and abuse statistics suggest that there is a high number of fraudulent claims.

 As false claims, frauds, and abuse may cost up to $300 million, one can’t help but conclude that such false claims are highly expensive, regardless of the fact they might make up only a small portion.